andywales83/Cartwrights-Jewellery-Goldsmiths/README.md

 * A user review page where visitors to the site can view reviews of the jewellery purchased by customers.
 * Ability to add Images to the review with the main review title being a link to the full review.
 * Details of the author and date published.
+* Ability for people to comment on the review posts.

 *News (Blog) Detail*
 * Comment section allowing users to comment on posts that have been published.